chiranjivmadan/Hotel-Booking-Analysis/README.md

 # Hotel_Booking_Analysis
-Analysis of types hotel bookings, their prices and cancellations
+Analysis of types of hotels and their bookings, their prices and cancellations